allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 If the response has a body, we want to log it.

 #### Read Timeout
-If the configuration of our HTTP client specifies a timeout for the response time, it's worthwhile to write an integration test that verifies the client's configuration.
+Our HTTP client should have a finite response timeout configured, so it’s worthwhile to write an integration test that verifies the client's configuration.
 Simulating the delay of the stubbed endpoint can be achieved using the ```withFixedDelay``` method from wiremock.

 ```kotlin
 @Test